 - 1 cup Sugar

-- 1 1/2 tsp Baking Powder
+- 1 tsp Salt

-- 1/2 tsp Baking Soda
+- 2 tsp Baking Soda

-- 1/2 tsp Salt
+- 1/2 tsp Baking Powder1

 Instructions

 - The night before, add sourdough discard, all purpose flour, orange juice, zest, and softened butter to a bowl.
 Mix the ingredients together, cover and set aside for 6-12 hours on the counter or up to 24 hours in the fridge.
+The Batter will be very thick at this stage.

 - The next morning, preheat the oven to 350 degree Fahrenheit while you grease and flour your loaf pan.